 ORANGE

-DIAGONAL LINES FROM SINISTER TO DEXTER AND HORIZONTAL (A COMPOUND OF PURPURE AND AZURE)
+DIAGONAL LINES FROM SINISTER TO DEXTER AND HORIZONTAL LINES

 MARRON